-The District shall on behalf of each employee in a classification referenced in Section 6500 provide for a vision care program through a District-approved vision plan provider.
-The vision care program shall provide coverage of standard ophthalmic materials when necessary for the eligible employee's visual welfare.
-This program shall provide for eye examinations, lenses, and frames under the program.
-The District shall fully pay the employee only premium rate.
-Employees will, however, be permitted the option to purchase family coverage through the program.
+The District shall provide to each unrepresented employee in a classification referenced in Section 6500 a vision care program through a District-approved vision plan insurance provider.
+The vision care program shall provide benefits for standard ophthalmic materials when necessary for the eligible employee's visual welfare.
+The program shall provide a benefit for eye examinations, lenses, and frames.
+The District shall fully pay the employee-only premium rate.
+Employees will, however, be permitted to purchase additional family coverage through the program.

 M.I.
 39734 - July 14, 1992; amended section title and paragraph by M.I.
-53569 - March 12, 2024.
+53569 - March 12, 2024; amended by M.I.
+(M.I. to be Determined) - July 8, 2025.